tomocafe/dotfiles/README.md

 The `i3` configuration relies on scripts supplied under `$I3_HOME/bin`, where `$I3_HOME` is the directory containing the `i3` `config` file, usually `~/.i3`.
 Either the environment variable `$I3_HOME` must be set accordingly _before_ launching `i3`, or the configuration must be stored at the default location of `~/.i3` for the configuration to find these scripts.

+The file `defaults.m4` specifies default applications such as the terminal and browser.
+You can break the symbolic link created by `stow` and specify your own values as needed.
+The same applies for the file `font.m4` if you desire to override fonts.

 ### i3blocks

 You will need to create an `i3blocks` configuration file at `$I3_HOME/i3blocks.conf`.
 It is not checked in since it is commonly written differently for each system, based on differing needs.
 See the [`i3blocks` documentation](https://github.com/vivien/i3blocks) for instructions on how to write the configuration file.